meow-ludo/meow-ludo.github.io/index.md

 # This is Meow's Homepage.

-It will talk and serve as a reference for everything I like.
+It will record and serve as a reference for everything I like and research so I don't have to keep re-researching the same things when I invariably come back to the same hobbies and interests later on.

-- [AngularJS] - HTML enhanced for web apps!
+[About Meow]

-## Animals
+## [Animals]
 - [Angelfish]
 - [Discus]
 - [Flagfish]